r-lyeh-archived/oak/README.md

 - Oak is tiny.
 Header-only.
 - Oak is cross-platform.
 - Oak is stand-alone.
 No dependencies.
-- Oak is MIT licensed.
+- Oak is BOOST licensed.

 ### Sample
 ```c++